Pacific Crest Endurance Sports Festival

 CLICK HERE TO VIEW THE ONLINE 26-MILE TOUR DE CREST COURSE MAP

-55-Mile Tour de Crest Bike Ride: Participants will exit Sunriver via Beaver Dr and follow Abbott to the main entrance into Sunriver Resort (approximately one mile).
+55-Mile Tour de Crest Bike Ride: Participants start at the SHARC and will be escorted by Police to exit Sunriver via Beaver Dr and follow Abbott to the main entrance into Sunriver Resort (approximately one mile).
 Turn right (west) and ride for approximately ½ mile before turning left onto FS Hwy 42 (S Century Drive).
 Continue south for approximately three miles where South Century Drive (FS Hwy 42) meets Huntington Rd and makes a dramatic 90 degree turn west.
 The next stretch of the course is just over 18 miles in length, flat to gentle uphill where the majority of the road is well paved.
-There will be a hydration station and porta potties approximately 13 miles into the ride, where you can stop and rest before continuing.

-Your next turn is left at the 22.8 mile point, taking you into the Twin Lakes recreation area and T-1 (the swim-to-bike Transition Zone for the Long Course and Olympic Triathlons) at North Wickiup Boat Ramp on Gull Point, which is located 3.2 miles further.
+Your next turn is left at the 22.8 mile point, taking you into the Twin Lakes recreation area and T-1 (the swim-to-bike Transition Zone for the 72.3 BEASTMAN, Olympic & Ultra Sprint Triathlons) at North Wickiup Boat Ramp on Gull Point, which is located 3.2 miles further.
 T-1 will serve as a hydration stop and allow participants to enjoy the beautiful scenic views from the lake’s edge.

 The course continues by departing T-1 and retracing steps back to the intersection of FS Rd 4260 & FS Hwy 42 (S Century Dr – 3.2 miles).
 There riders will turn left, then continue west for another 0.7 miles before turning right onto FS Rd 4270 (known as Keefer Rd & E Crane Prairie Rd).
 Now it is 7.7 miles over flat to moderate hills to the intersection of FS rd 4270 & FS Hwy 40 (3 Trappers Rd) where you will encounter your next hydration station with porta-potties.
 This location is 37.7 miles into the ride.

 The next section is a long, deceiving climb for several miles prior to a long decent to the intersection of FS Hwys 40 & 45 located at the 49.7 mile mark.
-Here will be the final hydration station with porta-potties prior to the remaining 5.6 miles back to Sunriver and Athletes Village.
+Enjoy the remaining 5.6 miles back to Sunriver and Athletes Village.
 The ride will finish at the Official Finish Line in Athletes Village where you will collect your medal and post-race meal.

 NOTE: This Tour de Crest Bike Rides are designed as a non-competitive event and not a “race”.
 All participants will be required to follow all rules governing cyclists on Oregon roads (i.e.: stop at stop signs).
 Why Racing Events will have support vehicles on the road to assist with mechanical problems and to transport cyclists if needed.